sukumDev123/ControlBulbsWithAndroid/README.md

-# Control your Bulbs with android app.
+# Bulbs are controlled by your android app.

 ###### Bulbs